14 Apr 3 Best Home Improvement Tax Deductions

 2. Home Energy Efficiency Projects

-There are a few tax provisions related to improving the energy efficiency of your home.
+Additionally, tax provisions exist for improving the energy efficiency of your home.
 In addition, many states also include specific programs to help finance the costs of energy efficiency as well.

 The largest home improvement tax deductions applicable to energy efficiency is the Renewable Energy Efficiency Property Credit.